|Runway friction measurement/reporting

 Runway Safety provides guidance to operational staff working on and around the manoeuvring area to prevent runway accidents; in particular runway incursions and runway excursions.
 Local Runway Safety Teams (LRST) provide a collaborative effort between regulators, rule makers, air navigation service providers, aerodrome operators, aircraft operators, aircraft manufacturers and professional associations.

-EPPRE and EAPPRI
+EAPPRE and EAPPRI

 ICAO has lent its strong support to this work and urges all states to fully implement the ICAO provisions relevant to runway safety.
 ICAO DOC 9870 is the Manual for runway incursion prevention.
-In Europe we have 2 main source of operational guidance, being the European Action Plan for the Prevention of Runway Incursions (EAPPRI) and the European Action Plan for the Prevention of Runway Excursions (EAPPRE).
+In Europe we have 2 main sources of operational guidance, being the European Action Plan for the Prevention of Runway Incursions (EAPPRI) and the European Action Plan for the Prevention of Runway Excursions (EAPPRE).
 This facilitates a harmonized way of working across the European region and around the world.

 The recommendations and guidance materials contained in each action plan raise awareness of what local runway safety teams can do to improve the safety of runway operations.
-The Action Plans help to identify the operational hazards of working on and around the maneuvering area.
-The recommendations proposed provide mitigation measures based upon ICAO provisions, and best operational practices.
+The Action Plans help to identify the operational hazards of working on and around the manoeuvring area.
+The recommendations proposed to provide mitigation measures based upon ICAO provisions, and best operational practices.
 Implementation of the recommendations can help to reduce the risk of runway safety occurrences by reducing the numbers of events or by reducing the severity of those events.
-Improved awareness of runway incursions and runway excursions provides an informed picture of the state of runway safety through proactive reporting of ATM related incidents and accidents.
+Improved awareness of runway incursions and runway excursions provides an informed picture of the state of runway safety through proactive reporting of ATM-related incidents and accidents.

 All larger Belgian airports (EBBR, EBCI, EBLG, EBOS) have a Local Runway Safety Team which is attended by all runway users (operators, airport inspection, ATC,...)
-During this meeting a number of Safety Performance Indicators (SPI) are discussed together with relevant incidents/accidents.
+During this meeting, a number of Safety Performance Indicators (SPI) are discussed together with relevant incidents/accidents.
 Trends are analysed and mitigation measures are implemented.

 What does BeCA do?